-Stephen Hawking is generally considered one of the smartest people on Earth.
-He is a world famous theoretical physicist and cosmologist who has received many honors for his work in the field of cosmology, quantum physics, black holes, and the nature of space-time.
+Before his death at the age of 76 on March 14, 2018, Stephen Hawking was generally considered one of the smartest people on Earth.
+He was a world-famous theoretical physicist and cosmologist who received many honors for his work in the field of cosmology, quantum physics, black holes, and the nature of spacetime.

-So when Stephen Hawking said that God didn't exist and added "I am an atheist” the world took notice.
+So, when Hawking said that God didn't exist and added the sentence "I am an atheist” to that statement, the world took notice.

-Hawking made this statement in 2014 during an interview with Pablo Jauregui, a journalist from El Mundo, a Spanish language newspaper.
+Hawking made this controversial statement in 2014 during an interview with Pablo Jauregui, a journalist from El Mundo, a Spanish newspaper.
+Read the full quote below:

 When Did Hawking Become an Atheist?